catalyst-cloud/catalystcloud-docs/source/tutorials/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

  | visibility       | private                                                                                                                                                                                       |
  +------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Lets boot this image and verify we can invoke the `ssllabs-scan`_ application we installed in the image:
+Boot this image and verify you can invoke the `ssllabs-scan`_ application you installed in the image:

 .. code-block:: console